lukso-network/docs/docs/standards/generic-standards/lsp1-universal-receiver-delegate.md

 :::success recommendation

-Smart contracts implementing the [LSP1-UniversalReceiverDelegate](#) standard SHOULD **register** the **[LSP1UniversalReceiver InterfaceId](../../contracts/interface-ids.md) using ERC165**.
-This way, other contracts can be aware that the contract supports the LSP1 standard.
+Smart contracts implementing the [LSP1-UniversalReceiverDelegate](#) standard SHOULD **register** the **[LSP1UniversalReceiverDelegate InterfaceId](../../contracts/interface-ids.md) using ERC165**.
+This way, other contracts can be aware that the contract supports the LSP1-UniversalReceiverDelegate standard.

 :::

-This standard defines a contract called **UniversalReceiverDelegate** containing a single function named `universalReceiver(...)` that should be called by the `universalReceiver(..)` function with:
+This standard defines a contract called **UniversalReceiverDelegate** containing a single function named `universalReceiverDelegate(...)` that should be called by the `universalReceiver(..)` function with:

+- address `caller` is the address calling the `universalReceiver` function.

+- uint256 `value` is the amount of value sent to the `universalReceiver` function.

 - bytes32 `typeId`: the typeId passed to the `universalReceiver(...)` function.

 - bytes `data`: the data passed to the `universalReceiver(...)` function.

-> NB: It is possible to send extra calldata from the main `universalReceiver(..)` function to the `universalReceiver(..)` function on the UniversalReceiverDelegate.

 ### How Delegation works